Sadhu Kochoonju Upadesi: Beginning of the ministry

-Sadhu Kochu Kunchju Upadesi at the age of 11 accepted Jesus as his personal saviour during a meeting held in his home parish.
+Sadhu Kochkunju Upadesi at the age of 11 accepted Jesus as his personal saviour during a meeting held in his home parish.
 He decided to commit himself to the ministry at the age of 17.
 In the beginning he went to spread the gospel at night time after farming.
-When the Indian Brethren movement gained momentum in Kerala, Sadhu Kochoonju Upadesi decided not to join that church even though his friend and classmate K V Simon (later Mahakavi, poet laureate) who was also a paternal cousin of his wife's father joined the movement.
+When the Kerala Brethren movement gained momentum, Sadhu Kochoonju Upadesi decided not to join that church even though his friend and classmate K. V. Simon (later Mahakavi, poet laureate) who was also a paternal cousin of his wife's father joined the movement.
 He said that even though he agreed with their doctrine, he felt that his mission was to stay with the church he was and to preach the gospel.
 He claimed the source of his livelihood was prayer, which he used to spend many hours in daily.

-Organizations and Institutions
+Organizations and institutions

 From the very beginning he organized Sunday Schools and Prayer Groups in his village.
-His parish priest Rev K.V.Jacob and his classmate Mr. K. V. Simon strongly supported him.
+His parish priest Rev K. V. Jacob and his classmate Mahakavi K. V. Simon strongly supported him.
 Together they formed Edayarmula Christian Fellowship (ECF), Youth league, Christian Care Units.